 However, no system or environment can be made 100% secure, so there is always some risk left over.
 This is called residual risk and must be formally accepted by senior stakeholders as part of the organization's cybersecurity strategy.

 Step 5: Document all risks

 It's important to document all identified risk scenarios in a risk register.
 This should be regularly reviewed and updated to ensure that management always has an up-to-date account of its cybersecurity risks.
 It should include the following:

 - Current risk level.

-- Treatment plan -- the planned activities and timeline to bring the risk within an acceptable risk tolerance level along with the commercial justification for the investment
+- Treatment plan, meaning the planned activities and timeline to bring the risk within an acceptable risk tolerance level along with the commercial justification for the investment.

-- Progress status -- the status of implementing the treatment plan
+- Progress status, as in the status of implementing the treatment plan.

-- Residual risk -- the risk level after the treatment plan is implemented
+- Residual risk, or the risk level after the treatment plan is implemented.

-- Risk owner -- the individual or group responsible for ensuring that the residual risks remain within the tolerance level
+- Risk owner, meaning the individual or group responsible for ensuring that the residual risks remain within the tolerance level.

 A cybersecurity risk assessment is a large and ongoing undertaking, so time and resources need to be made available if it is going to improve the future security of the organization.
-It will need to be repeated as new cyber threats arise, and new systems or activities are introduced, but done well first time around it will provide a repeatable process and template for future assessments, whilst reducing the chances of a cyber attack adversely affecting business objectives.
+It will need to be repeated as new cyberthreats arise and new systems or activities are introduced; but, done well the first time around, it will provide a repeatable process and template for future assessments, while reducing the chances of a cyberattack adversely affecting business objectives.

 Michael Cobb, CISSP-ISSAP, is a renowned security author with more than 20 years of experience in the IT industry.